 Your UNIX or Windows system must have the appropriate C++ development software installed.
 For specific compiler requirements, see the system requirements table in the ADS installation documentation for the platform you are using:

-- For UNIX, see Before You Begin UNIX and Linux Installation#Check the System Requirements (install). - For Windows, see Before You Begin Windows Installation#Check the System Requirements (instalpc).
+- For UNIX, see Before You Begin UNIX and Linux Installation (install). - For Windows, see Before You Begin Windows Installation (instalpc).